skokenes/RxQ/docs/introduction/core-concepts.md

 **This is essentially the core of RxQ: run a function that creates an Observable for a Qlik Engine API call response.**

  You may be wondering how to get Handles from the Engine to feed into these functions.
-This process is detailed in the [Getting Handles]() section.
+This process is detailed in the [Making API Calls](../basics/making-api-calls.md) section.